 Getting Started: What You’ll Need

-2up files are set up for printing two 4x6 postcard sides per PDF.
+From a computer (not a phone, tablet or other handheld device), download the instant download zip folder(s).
+(Zip folders (a compressed file transfer method) will first have to be unzipped to reveal the actual PDF files) Inside there are several different files: Those inside the "2UP" folder are set up for printing two 4x6 postcard sides per PDF.
 If you intend to create physical printed copies then 2UP PDFs will be the most economical way to go.
-Alternatively the 1up files are PDFs with just the 4x6 postcard.
-You can also use 1up PDF to create physical prints or you can use these PDF files and then convert them to JPEGS for digital use (see instructions for PDF to JPEG conversion below).
+Alternatively there’s a folder called “1UP” that has each 4x6 postcard side per PDF.
+You can also use 1UP PDFs to create physical prints or you can use these PDF files and then convert them to JPEGS below.

 Not all PDF readers are created equal.
-Only Adobe Reader is fully supported for editable PDF files.
-You will need LATEST version of Adobe Reader to open, edit, save and print your these PDF files.
-Adobe Reader is absolutely free to download here.
-Once you’ve installed the latest version of Adobe Reader, you must also ensure that you open the file with this program.
-Most computers use the default PDF reader unless you specifically use the “open with” function and select Adobe Reader to open the file.
+Only Adobe Acrobat Reader is fully supported for editable PDF files.
+Please note that Adobe Acrobat Reader is different than Adobe Reader which is a simple PDF reader; you can only view PDFs with Adobe Reader.
+It is Adobe Acrobat Reader that allows you to actually edit PDFs.
+Adobe Acrobat Reader is free to download here.
+Once you’ve installed the latest version of Adobe Acrobat Reader, you must also ensure that you open the file with this program.
+Most computers use their system’s default PDF reader unless you specifically use the “open with” function and select Adobe Acrobat Reader to open the file.

 Editing the Text

-The font is already embedded in the template, so you don’t need to worry about downloading and importing any fonts as long as you're using Adobe Reader.
+The font is already embedded in the template, so you don’t need to worry about downloading and importing any fonts.
 To edit the text, simply highlight or select my sample text that you want to change.
-To change font size select the text, then press [Cmd-E] for Mac users or [Ctrl-E] for PC users to open properties bar, from here you can edit the size of the included font or alternatively select any font loaded on your machine can also be selected from the drop-down menu to change the font.
+To change font size select the text, then press [Cmd-E] for Mac users or [Ctrl-E] for PC users to open properties bar, from here you can edit the size of the included font or alternatively select any font loaded on your machine can also be selected from the dropdown menu to change the font.
+(You may add any number of characters you like to each text box.
+But if your text exceeds the predesigned length, you’ll need to adjust the size of the font to accommodate the size)

 Changing the Font Color